JohnLRBrock/Fertile-Crescent/README.md

-Website for discovering strange food from cultures around the world.
-Very little work done.
+Rails app for discovering strange food from cultures around the world.
+Very little work has been done.